 “Strong enough connections can keep you tethered to your humanity.
 You need not be a purveyor of wanton destruction to succeed, though many will say that is the swiftest path.”

 “But this is your rebirth.
 Who do you want to be?”

-Emmett: “I want to be free,” he says truly.
+Support: “I want to be free,” he says.
 “To love who I love and fuck over who I don’t.
 Free to watch movies and maybe make one when I get bored.
 Free so… mmh.”

 “I want to be on top,” he finishes without so much as stuttering.

 Celia: “Big dreams for the freshly dead,” the masked woman tells him, “but we all start where you are now.
 I’ll give you the advice that was given to me when I was still a greenfang: make yourself useful to someone.
 You’re at the bottom of the mountain now, but it is not insurmountable.”

 There’s definitely a smile beneath the wrapping.
 The hands touching his body have moved from his face lower; beyond the scene in his mind he feels the tips of her fingers against his traps, unwinding muscle fiber.

 “The great thing about hierarchies is that they change.
 As do people, Kindred included.
 Take your time to try on new masks as you will, but you need a face beneath that.”

 Support: “Could I be of use to you?”
 He pushes on, lost in her touch.